 This includes ensuring:

-VegetarianPizza, NonVegetarianPizza, and Topping subclasses, should be well-defined and logically positioned.rdfs:label) and comments (rdfs:comment) help the reasoner interpret the ontology and improve maintainability for human collaborators.no pizza should simultaneously inherit conflicting classes without explicit design.These preparations ensure that the reasoner can maximize its inference capabilities, generating meaningful insights without false positive or errors.
+VegetarianPizza, NonVegetarianPizza, and Topping subclasses, should be well-defined and logically positioned.rdfs:label) and comments (rdfs:comment) help the reasoner interpret the ontology and improve maintainability for human collaborators.no pizza should simultaneously inherit conflicting classes without explicit design.These preparations ensure that the reasoner can maximize its inference capabilities, generating meaningful insights without false positives or errors.

 Protégé supports several high-quality reasoners, including HermiT, Pellet, and Fact++.